Business English Phrasal Verbs for Problems at Work: Run Out, Run Into, and More

 phrasal verb

-to use all of something and have no more left
+to use all of something, so there is none left

 ADVERTISEMENT